Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

  - Ekraldys toadstools are poisonous

 ### Physicality
 Even though Rúna has a spear, she can't use it well.
-She only knows how to thrust or hold something down once the spearhead gets in, mainly for defense against wild animals.
+She only knows how to thrust or hold something down once the spearhead gets in, mainly for defence against wild animals.

 ## Goals
  - **Goal:** To explore the new land.